-Sacred groves (India has over 19,000 sacred groves) are also getting eroded or getting converted to plantations.
+Sacred groves, initiatives of communities for conserving biodiversity due to their religious beliefs (India has over 19,000 sacred groves) are also getting degraded or converted to plantations.
 Because there are several medicinal plants and wild relatives of crop plants occurring naturally in these areas, the sacred groves need to be conserved.
-Traditional norms and practices for conservation of neighbourhood forest and common land are also diminishing, although certain rural and tribal communities continue to safeguard their biological resource base even at the cost of their livelihood and sustenance (Box 1)
+Traditional norms and practices for conservation of neighbourhood forests and common land are also diminishing, although certain rural and tribal communities continue to safeguard their biological resource base even at the cost of their livelihood and sustenance (Box 1)